Gifts Can Create Ineligibility for Pennsylvania Medical Assistance (Medicaid) Long-Term Care Benefits

 About Gerhard & Gerhard

 Robert C. Gerhard, III Esquire is the managing shareholder of Gerhard & Gerhard, P.C., an estate planning and elder law firm located in Montgomery County, Pennsylvania.
 Attorney Gerhard specializes in elder law, with emphasis on Medicaid Planning, Medicaid Applications, and Medicaid Appeals.
 He is the author of the Pennsylvania law treatise, Pennsylvania Medicaid, Long-term Care.
-He can be reached at (215) 885-6785 or Contact Us with questions or comments.
+If you would like to schedule an appointment with Attorney Gerhard, please contact us.

 Still unsure, need more direction?